it-stud-io/autogen-issue-resolver/README.md

 This is a simple prototyp using AutoGen Multi-Agent framework to resolve issues in a distributed system.

 ## How to run
+To use the AutoGen Assistant Agents on OpenAI GPT-4o you need to have an OpenAI account and API key and need to set it in the file [agts/agent.py](./agts/agent.py).

 This prototype needs docker and docker-compose to run.
 To start the system, run the following command in the root directory of the project:

 ```bash